-The city is still finalizing its 2022 lineup, though to give you an idea of what you can expect, the 2021 series featured a mix of jazz, soul, and Broadway show tunes.
-Bring a lawn chair, enjoy a bite to eat from the on-site food trucks, and kick back for a musical show that will add a magic touch to any summer evening.
+The city is still finalizing its 2023 lineup, though to give you an idea of what you can expect, the 2021 series featured a mix of jazz, soul, and Broadway show tunes.
+Bring a lawn chair, enjoy a bite to eat from the on-site food trucks, and kick back for a musical performance that will add a magic touch to any summer evening.

 11. Firefighters Park

-Parents can head to Firefighters Park and its huge playground filled with top play equipment for an outdoor break with little ones.
+Parents can head to Firefighters Park and its vast playground filled with top play equipment for an outdoor break with little ones.
 Featuring a yellow fire-truck-shaped climbing structure, kids will love the mix of open-air play and woodsy exploration.

 Relaxing and family-friendly, Firefighters Park is a charming destination.
-You and the kids can spend an afternoon here, or simply stop off for playtime between other local points of interest.
+You and the kids can spend an afternoon here or stop off for playtime between other local points of interest.

 Best Places to Eat in Troy, Michigan

-After you find things to do in Troy, Michigan, you’ll need a good place to eat.
+After you find things to do in Troy, Michigan, you’ll need an excellent place to eat.
 These are my two favorites.

 Their flatbread appetizer is impressive and longer than you’d expect.
 If you’re a fan of lobster bisque, I dare you to find one better nearby.
 You also can’t go wrong with their Chilean sea bass or steaks!

-Their pork is a real pleaser, no matter which dish you end up ordering.
+Their pork is an absolute pleasure, no matter which dish you order.
 Be sure not to miss their fried plantains.
-Everything has so much flavor, and they serve a larger variety of vegetables in some of their dishes than you’d find in a lot of Mexican restaurants.
+Everything has so much flavor, and they serve a wider variety of vegetables, in some words, than you’d find in many Mexican restaurants.